thomasjiangcy/django-rest-mock/README.rst

     --fixtures: Specify fixture paths - note that they must be the direct parent of where the .json fixtures are located
     --no-minify: Flag to indicate no minification of output file, doesn't take any arguments

+Steps to use:

+1. Create your docstrings in your views (more details below)
+2. Add views to urls (the actual url doesn't matter, what matters is that the view class is added to Django's URL conf so that it can be detected)
+3. Run either ``genmockserver`` or ``startmockserver``

 Syntax
 ======